Berulacks/git-jira-issue-selector/README.md

 ##### I'm getting an `ImportError: No module named '_curses'` error
 _Note: This will most likely happen if you're using your own compiled version of Python._

 Your version of python wasn't compiled with curses support.
 This is odd, as most distros tend to ship with it.
-A solution is to install the curses library and its development headers (`libncurses5-dev` and maybe `libncursesw5-dev` on Ubuntu), then coompile a new version of python.
+A solution is to install the curses library and its development headers (`libncurses5-dev` and maybe `libncursesw5-dev` on Ubuntu), then compile a new version of python.

 ...or you could try to find a packaged version of Python compiled with curses.
 Up to you.
 I'd recommend the former on machines that don't support it.